-The 2013 Regular Filing period will begin July 2, 2013.
+The 2013 Regular Filing period began July 2, 2013.
 The end date will be Monday, September 16, 2013 because the final filing date falls on a Sunday.

 The applications shall be filed within the Regular Filing period.
 An application that is mailed and postmarked by the last day of the filing period or earlier within that period shall be deemed to have been filed within the time period.

 Filing dates are within 60 days of the mailing date printed on the Supplemental notice or tax bill (if no notice was received), or the postmark date of the notice or tax bill (if no notice was received), whichever is later.
 If you missed the opportunity to appeal your supplemental assessment notice, you can still file an appeal at the time your property becomes a part of the regular assessment roll (see Regular Assessments).